kire9613/KTH_master_thesis/README_TEAM4.md

 In rviz, use `2D pose estimate` to give the car an initial pose.
 Then press *enter* in the terminal you ran `start_pause.py`.
 The car should start moving after finishing planning.

 ## System description

+#### Behaviour Trees

+Our system is based on a behaviour tree.
+A behaviour tree is hierarchial and reacting allowing the system to prioritize different task and react to specific events.
+The behaviour tree also makes the system modular easy to maintain.

+The behaviour tree is built up by nodes in form of:
+* Fallbacks **?** (reed as *or*)
+* Sequences **->** (reed as *and*)
+* Tree leafs (function calls or conditions)

+The tree is continously ticked from the top, checking the status of the nodes in the tree from left to right, eg. checking what the different nodes returns.

+* The leafs returns either *true*, *false* or *running* telling wether a condition is *true* or *false*, or if a function associated with the leaf returned *true*, *false* or is still *running*.
+* Fallbacks and sequences handels the flow in the tree, interpreted as *and*/*or* conditions, prioritizing the different leafs and subtrees.
+* A sequence ticks all it's children sequentially from left to right and return *true* if all children returns *true*.
+As soon as one children returns *false* also the sequence node returns *false*.
+* A fallback also ticks all it's children sequentially from left to right, but instead returns *true* as soon as one children returns *true*.
+If all children to the fallback node returns *false*, also the fallback node returns *false*.

+#### The system

 ![alt text][behaviour_tree]